TomasVotruba/tomasvotruba.com/packages/blog/data/2019/2019-07-22-how-to-convert-listeners-to-subscribers-and-reduce-your-configs.md

 That's one of legacy [code smells of tags](/blog/2017/02/12/drop-all-service-tags-in-your-nette-and-symfony-applications/).

 **We can't reduce configs**.
-We have to grow about configs together with code till the end of times <em class="fas fa-fw fa-2x fa-times text-danger fa-lg"></em>
+We have to grow about configs together with code till the end of times ❌

 <br>